Jlance999/jlance999.github.io/_posts/2019-10-26-First Simple Programs.markdown

+Summary:
+We didn't learn too many new concepts here, but it did concrete the idea of using () to determine what arithmetic functions should calculate first.
+We can also nest parenthesis to further specify order of operations as needed.

 ## Body Mass Index Calculator
 Create a BMI calculator application that reads the user’s weight in pounds and height in inches (or, if you prefer, the user’s weight in kilograms and height in meters), then calculates and displays